devtut/generate/docs/python/working-with-zip-archives.md

 ```

 In Python 2.7 and in Python 3 versions higher than 3.2, we can use the `with` context manager.
-We open the file in &quot;read&quot; mode, and then print a list of filenames:
+We open the file in =read= mode, and then print a list of filenames:

 ```
 with zipfile.ZipFile(filename, 'r') as z: